Barra, Outer Hebrides - where the plane lands on the beach

 So Barra is the full stop on the island sentence.
 It’s kinda round like a full stop or period as well.
 What’s it got?
 Well, that all depends on whether or not the sun shines.
 If you waken up on the first morning and look out to a perfect reflection of Kisimul Castle in the bay and the sky is blue, then get that breakfast over and done with quickly.
 There are beaches to see, sands to stroll on, views to admire.

-(Above) This is Traigh Eais, which is probably not Gaelic for ‘the beach at the back of the airport’.
+(Above) This is Traigh Eais, which is definitely not Gaelic for ‘the beach at the back of the airport’.
 Nevertheless, that’s where it is.
 And there are plenty more.

 What to see on the Isle of Barra

 If it’s raining then, I suppose, you could visit Kisimul Castle.
 Ho-hum.
-(By the way, ho-hums on this website are never that good.)
+(By the way, ho-hums on this website are never a very encouraging noise.)
 Or take in Barra Heritage and Cultural Centre.
 Or…watch the plane land on the beach…or…well, just wait around till the rain stops.
 Drive round the island perhaps.
 It won’t take you long.
 Cyclists should check the wind direction first.

 Blinding white sands...